Polio outbreak the ‘jolt’ needed to tackle falling child vaccine uptake, expert warns

 Complacency among parents, rising misinformation on social media and a lack of access in parts of the country have all played a role in driving down coverage rates in young children, with the trend exacerbated by the Covid pandemic, paediatricians say.

-Scientists are particularly concerned around the persistently low uptake of MMR booster jabs in recent years, which protects against measles, mumps, and rubella.
-In 2020/21, some 92,875 — or 13.2 per cent of — children aged five in England had not received a second dose, which is needed to provide full protection.
+Scientists are particularly concerned about the persistently low uptake of MMR booster jabs in recent years, which protects against measles, mumps, and rubella.
+In 2020-21, some 92,875 – or 13.2 per cent of – children aged five in England had not received a second dose, which is needed to provide full protection.

 “MMR is probably the one which has the worst uptake,” said Dr Liz Whittaker, a senior clinical lecturer in paediatric infectious diseases and immunology at Imperial College London.